Ruth-Imoni/CadetX-Heavy-Supplier-Warehouse-Analytics/week-03/README.md

 ## Business Questions

 1. What is the overall sales/revenue performance of the product?
-2. What are the Top 10 product by revenue and Quantity Sold?
+2. What are the Top 10 products by revenue and Quantity Sold?
-3. Which products are high-performing, under-performing and slow moving?
+3. Which products are high-performing, under-performing, and slow-moving?
-4. What are the revenue margin percentage by product category?
+4. What are the revenue margin percentages by product category?
 5. What percentage of total revenue comes from the high-performing products?

 ---